 8. Veggie Bouquet

 Store asparagus in the fridge in a glass of water (like cut flowers in a vase).
 It will stay fresh for a couple of weeks.
 Works with celery, too.
 Discover every possible way you can stop throwing away precious food dollars in the form of rotten produce.

 Keeping butter out on the counter for an hour isn’t exactly ideal for a tight schedule.
-Here are four ways to soften butter quickly:
+Here are three ways to soften butter quickly: